 About the Journal

 ARGUMENT: Biannual Philosophical Journal is an open access online journal published twice a year.
 All articles are double blind-refereed.
 We publish original research papers in philosophy as well as interdisciplinary and comparative studies engaging other disciplines in humanities and social sciences.
-We accept papers in English, Polish and German.
-Since its founding in 2010 the journal has been published by the Department of Philosophy and Sociology, Pedagogical University of Krakow.
+We accept papers of international scholars in English, Polish and German.
+Since its founding in 2010 the journal has been published regularly and cintinuosly by the Department of Philosophy and Sociology, Pedagogical University of Krakow.
 Marzenna Jakubczak, the concept designer and the first editor-in-chief, has been chairing the board of executive editors till the present.

 - e-ISSN 2084-1043 (reference version); p-ISSN 20-83-6635; DOI 10.24917/20841043